Sarfaraz-ul-Haq/travel_expense_manager_gpt/README.md

 ## Overview

 The Zen Travel Expense Manager is your personal assistant for budgeting and tracking expenses during travel.
-Whether you're a frequent traveler or planning a special trip, this tool helps you keep your expenses organized, accurate, and complete. 📊
+Whether you're a frequent traveler or planning a special trip, this GPT helps you keep your expenses organized, accurate, and complete. 📊

 ## Features and Usage

 - **💵 Add New Expenses**: Easily add new travel expenses by providing details like Date, Expense Type, Amount, Location, and any relevant Notes.

-- **🔍 Automatic Duplicate Detection**: Before adding any expense, the tool retrieves your existing records and checks if the new expense might be a duplicate.
+- **🔍 Automatic Duplicate Detection**: Before adding any expense, the GPT retrieves your existing records and checks if the new expense might be a duplicate.
 If a duplicate is suspected, you’ll be informed to avoid duplicate entries.

 - **✅ Comprehensive Expense Verification**: Ensures that all required fields are complete before recording an expense.
 If any information is missing, you'll be prompted to provide it.

 - **📝 Trip Expense Review**: Conduct a thorough review of your trip expenses.
-The tool identifies missing categories and suggests additional entries such as meals, airfare, or accommodation.
+The GPT identifies missing categories and suggests additional entries such as meals, airfare, or accommodation.

-- **📑 Customizable Expense Summaries**: Request a summary of your total expenses, and the tool will ask if you'd like to view the data by date, by category, or in another specific format.
+- **📑 Customizable Expense Summaries**: Request a summary of your total expenses, and the GPT will ask if you'd like to view the data by date, by category, or in another specific format.